Remote Work: Engineering Without Borders

 • Identify your high-energy hours and guard them.

-• Find a quiet space where you can focus - even if it's a couch, a café, or with noise-cancelling AirPods.
+• Find a quiet space where you can focus - even if it's a couch, a café, or behind noise-cancelling AirPods.

 • Batch similar tasks to reduce context-switching.